sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 Unix Time To String
 ----------------------------------------

-Below is a sample workflow which contains Unix Time To String processor in Fire Insights.
+Below is a sample workflow which contains Unix Time To String processor in Sparkflows.
 It demonstrates the usage of Unix Time to String node to convert a Unix Time value to Date value in String format.
 Unix Time value denotes the number of seconds that have elapsed since the Unix epoch.

 It does the following processing of data: